rururu/rete4frames/doc/language.md

 Conditions
 ----
-The condition is a bare pattern, a pattern with test.
+The condition is a bare pattern or a pattern with a test.
 The negative condition is a condition preceding with the symbol "not".
 If some condition contains a test the test is a last element of the list.
 The test is a predicate call or a list of tests or a vector of tests.